Some thoughts from David Edwards

 The final colour-spectacle of Das Rheingold is intended to be the most impressive and technically demanding.
 Donner gathers together the swirling mists and disappears inside them.
 He smashes his hammer on the rock, there is lightning, a clap of thunder and suddenly the clouds disperse to reveal

-There is no specific colour mentioned in the settings for the first Act of Die Walküre .
-We are now in the human world and Wagner assumes we know what we’re looking at: a huge tree, a wooden hut, a hearth.
+There is no specific colour mentioned in the settings for the first Act of Die Walküre.
+We are now in the human world (it opens in D minor, a semi-tone higher than the conclusion of Rheingold) and Wagner assumes we know what we’re looking at: a huge tree, a wooden hut, a hearth.
 References to light are reserved for the sword flashing in the firelight, where we hear the sword motive in C major, and for the Sonne Licht which Siegmund recalls seeing in the eyes of Sieglinde.
 Having drugged Hunding, she returns in weissem Gewande – in a white robe – to tell Siegmund how the sword came to be buried in the tree.
 Only when the door of the house flies open do we read that there is aussen Frühlingsnacht; der Vollmond leuchtet herein und wirft sein helles Licht auf das Paar – Spring night outside, the full moon shines inside and throws its bright light onto the pair.
 The music pivots from G major to the B flat major of Winterstürme in a dramatic and explosive modulation that expresses an emotional release, rather than one of colour.

 to be continued